University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Interpreting the various sections of the report can take time and experience.
 A description of each of the sections [is available from the fastqc authors](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) which can be very helpful as you're finding your way.

-Another interesting report is available at http://www.bioinformatics.babraham.ac.uk/projects/fastqc/RNA-Seq_fastqc.html.
+Another interesting report is available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/RNA-Seq_fastqc.html).
 Whilst the quality scores generally look pretty good for this one, see if you can find a point of interest in this data.
 This is a good example, of why just skimming the first plot may not be such a good idea.